Angela's Ashes (film): Plot

-Frank's grandmother takes the family to hers for a communion breakfast but Frank vomits it up.
+Frank's grandmother takes the family to her house for a communion breakfast, but Frank vomits it up.
 His grandmother marches him back to the church to confess.
-As Frank misses the collection he still wants to celebrate.
+As Frank misses the collection, he still wants to celebrate.
 He manages to sneak into the cinema with his friend Mikey's help.
 Frank's parents sign him up for Irish dancing, which he hates.
-He takes the money his mother gives him for the lessons and goes to the cinema, unknown to his parents.
+He takes the money his mother gives him for the lessons and goes to the cinema, unbeknownst to his parents.
 As a cover, he makes up dances at home for them.

-Angela gives birth to another baby, Alphie, and Frank's grandparents send money which Malachy Sr. wastes at the pub.
-Angela sends Frank to the pub to loudly announce he'd stolen the money for the baby to shame him into coming home.
-When he arrives to collect his father, Frank decides not to try to bring Malachy Sr. home as a man that would steal money meant for his baby is beyond help.
+Angela gives birth to another baby, Alphonsus “Alphie”, and Frank's grandparents send money which Malachy Sr. wastes at the pub.
+With no milk for the baby's bottle, no food for the other kids and no wood for the fire, Angela finally has enough.
+She sends Frank to the pub to loudly announce her husband's failures in order to shame him into coming home.
+When he arrives to collect his father, Frank decides not to try to bring him home, as a man that would steal money meant for his baby is beyond help.

-Frank contracts typhoid and is near death, but recovers over two months.
+Frank contracts typhoid and is near death, but recovers in over two months.
 He enjoys his time in the hospital, reading Shakespeare without interruption.
 However, he is crestfallen to find his father at home with Alphie, meaning that he lost another job.
 Frank has to repeat a year of school as he missed so much time while in hospital.
-A composition he writes about Jesus being born in Limerick instead of Bethlehem so impresses the school to move him back into his grade.
+A composition he writes about Jesus being born in Limerick instead of Bethlehem impresses the school enough to move him back into his grade.

 As World War II breaks out, Malachy Sr. goes to work at a factory in England to support the war effort.
-Angela tells the boys they only have to wait a few weeks for him to send them a telegram money order, but is soon forced to beg for leftovers from the church.
+Angela tells the boys they only have to wait a few weeks for him to send them a telegram money order.
+She is soon forced to beg for leftovers from the church when the telegram never comes.
 Frank has to work as a teenager as his father sends no money and the family needs food.
 He delivers coal, but has to quit when he develops conjunctivitis from the coal dust.

 Two days before Christmas, Angela is forced to beg for a food voucher again after Malachy Sr. fails to return from England.
+She is given a sheep's head for her family's Christmas dinner.
 The next day, he comes home but without any money for the family.
-Angela, Frank, and Malachy Jr. accuse him of drinking it away.
+Angela, Frank, and Malachy Jr. angrily accuse him of drinking it away.
 On Christmas Day, he returns to London.
-A week later, they receive a money order telegram, but none are sent after that, and he never again returned to his family.
+A week later, they receive a money order telegram, but none are sent after that, and he never again returns to his family.